 MNES Project specifics Assessment against significant impact guidelines EPBC Act listed species Eighteen EPBC Act listed flora species are predicted to occur within the study area.
-Of these, one EPBC Act listed flora species was recorded in the study area: Swamp Fireweed An additional three species have a medium likelihood of occurrence within the study area: A targeted survey was undertaken for Swamp Everlasting, River Swamp Wallaby-grass and Swamp Fireweed in suitable habitat within the impact area.
-These EPBC Act listed species were not recorded within the impact footprint during targeted surveys on 6 December 2023.
+Of these, one EPBC Act listed flora species was recorded in the study area: Swamp Fireweed An additional three species have a medium likelihood of occurrence within the study area: A targeted survey was undertaken for Swamp Everlasting, River Swamp Wallaby-grass and Swamp Fireweed in suitable habitat within and adjacent to the impact area.
+These EPBC Act listed species were not recorded during targeted surveys on 6 December 2023 and 29 November 2024.
 A SIC assessment is provided for these species in Appendix 3.
 Matted Flax-lily River Swamp Wallaby-grass Swamp Everlasting.
 No additional EPBC Act listed flora species were assessed as potentially occurring in the study area with a medium or high likelihood.
 Three EPBC Act listed fauna species were predicted to occur within the study area: Golden Sun Moth (Ecology & Heritage Partners, 2020) Growling Grass Frog White-throated Needletail.
-The drain rehabilitation area (flora survey undertaken on 21 October 2024) is contiguous with the area surveyed above and was recorded as potential suitable habitat for the above three flora species.
-As such, a targeted survey will be undertaken for the species within this additional impact footprint area in November 2024.
-Given the species were not recorded in the adjacent suitable habitat during previous surveys, it is considered unlikely these species will be detected, however a conservative approach is being taken to assure no impacts to threatened species will occur as a result of the proposed development.
-Matted Flax-lily habitat is outside of impact footprint, thus no targeted surveys recommended.
+Matted Flax-lily habitat is located outside of the impact footprint, thus no targeted surveys recommended.
 A SIC assessment has been completed for this species in Appendix 3.
+Targeted surveys for Golden Sun Moth by Ecology and Heritage Partners in 2020 did not record the species within the study area.
+Due to the lack of suitable food plants within the study area, Biosis agrees it is not likely that the development will have a significant impact on this species.
+Targeted surveys for Growling Grass Frog by Ecology and Heritage Partners in 2020 did not record the species, however due to the high rainfall in subsequent years it is possible this species is now using Herne Swamp, dams and associated drainage lines with Merri Creek.
+A